AscendingPassage.com HOME PAGE.

 precious ointments or perfumes.

-they are the best specimens of historical sculpture that I have
+All the subjects are in bas-relief, and extremely well executed.
+They are the best specimens of historical sculpture that I have

 seen in the valley of the Nile, even more spirited than those at

-Thebes; the figures of the animals, in particular, are faithfully
+Thebes.
+The figures of the animals, in particular, are faithfully

-represent, they will be found very important, because they record a
+and correctly delineated.
+I believe they will be found very important, because they record a

 historical fact, no where else alluded to in any Egyptian